chomechome/maru/README.rst

 Accuracy was measured on the `MorphoRuEval-2017 <https://github.com/dialogue-evaluation/morphoRuEval-2017>`_ test set.
 Inference speed was estimated on a system with 32 GB RAM, Intel i7 6700K as CPU and GeForce GTX 1060 as GPU.
-RNN performance is given for single sentence inference.
+RNN performance is given for single sentence inference on GPU.
 An addition of batch inference in the future can greatly improve it.